ARM-software/arm-trusted-firmware/docs/user-guide.md

 ### BL2

 BL1 loads and passes control to BL2 at Secure EL1.
-BL2 is linked against and loaded at a platform-specific base address (more information can found later in this document).
+BL2 is linked against and loaded at a platform-specific base address (more information can be found later in this document).
 The functionality implemented by BL2 is as follows.

 #### Architectural initialization